getlantern/messaging-android/README.md

 ## Included Signal Code
 The included Signal code (like AttachmentCipherInputStream) comes from https://github.com/signalapp/Signal-Android, not from https://github.com/signalapp/libsignal-service-java

+## Included Apache Tika Library
+We use Apache Tika, but is contains a class that

 ## ktlint
 This project is formatted and linted with ktlint using the [ktlint-gradle plugin](https://github.com/JLLeitschuh/ktlint-gradle).

-It includes a commit hook that automatically formats any staged files on commit, so there's no need to auto-format in the IDE, and in fact the IDE's auto formatting will be different than ktlint anyway.

 You can install the [ktlint Intellij plugin](https://plugins.jetbrains.com/plugin/15057-ktlint-unofficial-) for some support for linting within Android Studio.

+### Add Commit Hook
+./gradlew addKtlintCheckGitPreCommitHook

+This adds a pre commit hook that lints all staged files upon commit.

 ### Manually Auto-format
 ./gradlew ktlintFormat

+This auto-formats all Kotlin files in the project.

 ### Manually Check
 ./gradlew ktlintCheck

+This manually runs the linter against all Kotlin files in the project.